 Five commissions live now. $100 to $1,000.
+Submissions close June 30.
 Free to submit.
-We keep nothing.
+Open to anyone, anywhere.

 Round 1 entries close